TeamSibyl/fuzzing-research/README.md

 1. For many attack surfaces, the solution space is very large(practically infinite in many cases).
 In these cases, (dumber) brute-force approaches may not perform well.
 2. Many communication protocols are quite stringent, and require exchanges in a certain format(such as key exchanges or handshakes), and they will kick (or ban) a client that refuses to comply.
 In these cases, the generator needs to follow some rules.
 3. On the other hand, if the test cases conform _too_ stringently to the protocol, they may miss errors caused by the server being unable to correctly handle misbehaving clients.
 4. Many attack targets depend on or are supported by other software.
 Usually, this software is either resistant to bugs, or is simply not of any interest.
 This can complicate the process of tailoring test cases to focus on the target software, and in the detection of bugs.
 For example, most websites run on top of Apache.
-Even if you can get the website itself to crash(which is frighteningly easy in most cases), Apache itself will not crash.
+Even if you can get the website itself to crash(which is frighteningly easy in far too many cases), Apache itself is almost impossible to crash.
 If your program detects errors by listening to the Apache logs, it may miss the failures entirely.

 Test-case generators are usually paired with a mutation engine, which allows it to generate new test cases from previous ones.

+One common use of this is in corrupting valid inputs.

 ### Detector (a.k.a Monitor)